Julie Ditty: 2009

 Ditty was named to the United States Fed Cup team for their match in February against Argentina, after Bethanie Mattek withdrew with an injury; she played doubles with Liezel Huber.
 They would win the decisive match for the U.S. team, 6–2, 6–3.

 Following Fed Cup, Julie lost in the opening round in Midland and in Memphis.
 She did not play in March.

 In April, she won her opening main-draw match in Charleston, South Carolina, defeating Ayumi Morita 6–1, 6–1.
 This would mark her first tour-level win for the year.
 In her next tournament, a $75k at Dothan, Alabama, Julie retired in her opening round against Yan Zi.
 In doubles, she partnered with Carly Gullickson to extend her record of USTA ITF titles to 35 as they would win the doubles title.

 In May, she entered the singles qualifying draws in Rome, Madrid, Strasbourg, and the French Open, failing to qualify in all four.
 In Rome, she partnered with Jill Craybas to win their opening round before falling in the second.

 2010

-Ditty appeared in the Family Circle Cup, Sony Ericsson Open, and in Wimbledon.
+Ditty appeared in the Family Circle Cup, Miami Open, and in Wimbledon.
 She won her first qualifying match against Margalita Chakhnashvili, 6–4, 6–3.
 She then went on to defeat Jelena Dokić, 5–7, 7–5, 6–2 to reach the final round of qualifying where she lost a place in the main draw to compatriot Bethanie Mattek-Sands.